HartharnSam/HartharnSam.github.io/_pages/research.md

 </div>

 ### Numerical Methods
 In addition to the laboratory, we use the pseudo-spectral Navier-Stokes solver, SPINS (available [here](https://git.uwaterloo.ca/SPINS/SPINS_main)) to extend our experimental output further, and to gain a full suite of simultaneous measurements not available in the laboratory.
-The model was developed at the University of Waterloo by [(Subrich et al., 2013)](https://doi.org/10.1002/fld.3788), and as part of my project I spent a 6 week research placement in Waterloo to carry out further work with SPINS.
+The model was developed at the University of Waterloo by [(Subrich et al., 2013)](https://doi.org/10.1002/fld.3788), and as part of my project I spent a 6 week research placement in Waterloo to carry out further work with SPINS to produce a new diagnostic tool for understanding mixing in numerical models of stratified flows, which can be found via [GitHub](https://github.com/HartharnSam/SPINS_usp).

 ## Shoaling Internal Solitary Waves